Program Overview

 Please make sure your invitation contains the following guarantees:

-- To offer at least one full-term, three-credit, in-person undergraduate course that the scholar will teach about modern Israel;
+- To offer at least one full-term, three-credit course that the scholar will teach about Israel;

 - To sponsor the visa for the scholar (if needed); and